onurozuduru/onurozuduru.github.io/_posts/2016-05-24-installing-ubuntu-16-04-on-asus-n550jk-dual-boot-with-windows.md

 ##### One Login Script for Screen Brightness and Keyboard Backlight

-To fix keyboard backlight and screen brightness problems at the same time, create only one login loop file.
+To fix keyboard backlight and screen brightness problems at the same time, create only one login script file.
 And make it executable.
 Then add your file path to `lightdm.conf` file.

 There are my script and .conf files.